 A T-bone wreck, also known as a side impact collision, happens when the front of a vehicle hits the side of another car.
 This can cause serious property damage and injuries.

 While there are numerous other types of accidents, the ones mentioned above happen frequently on the roadways.

 Four Common Types of Injuries in Auto Accidents

 The type of vehicle accident you’re involved in will determine the severity of your injuries.
-Listed below are some of the most common types of injuries car accident victims experience:
+Listed below are some of the most common types of injuries people in car accidents experience: